-The company’s lead asset is seviteronel (formerly VT-464), a dual mechanism selective CYP17 lyase and androgen receptor (AR) inhibitor.
+The company’s lead asset is seviteronel (formerly INO-464), a dual mechanism selective CYP17 lyase and androgen receptor (AR) inhibitor.
 Intervention of these pathways with abiraterone (Zytiga™), a nonselective CYP17 inhibitor, and enzalutamide (Xtandi™), an AR antagonist, are approved for the treatment of CRPC, and more recently have demonstrated signs of early clinical benefit for breast cancer.
 Ongoing clinical studies are evaluating oral seviteronel as a novel therapeutic for estrogen receptor-positive (ER+) and triple negative breast cancer (TNBC) as well as for CRPC.

 Seviteronel is a non-steroidal, orally-active, small molecule that is administered once-daily and inhibits sex steroid production.
 Cardiac signals or liver enzyme elevations have not been observed in the more than 100 men and women treated with seviteronel suggesting the potential to use seviteronel in combination with other promising cancer drugs of complementary classes.

 Seviteronel is being investigated in a Phase 2 clinical trial to treat women and men who have ER+ breast cancer or TNBC.
 Seviteronel is also being evaluated in Phase 2 clinical trials in men with CRPC whose disease has progressed following treatment with abiraterone or enzalutamide or both.
 Our Phase 2 programs focus on advanced cancers that represent a major unmet medical need for women and men.

 Seviteronel is in Phase 2 clinical development for both breast and prostate cancer.
 Patients are joining the studies at clinics and major medical centers across the United States.
 If you or a loved one are interested in participating in one of the studies described below, and would like more information, please contact: Lisa Franklin 919-695-9493